As cable TV fades, Subscription Video on Demand (SVOD) is becoming the go-to way for people to enjoy their favorite shows and movies.

-As cable TV fades, Subscription Video on Demand (SVOD) is becoming the go-to way for people to enjoy their favorite shows and movies.
 But what is SVOD, how does it work, and why are businesses turning to SVOD platforms to create new revenue streams?
 This article has all the answers.
-We’ll also cover:
+Let’s dive in!

-Running an OTT service with SVOD involves delivering content over the internet, bypassing the need for cable or satellite TV.
 Industry leader Netflix dominates the sphere, with nearly 270 million global subscribers.
 This and other major SVOD companies like Amazon Prime and HBO provide vast libraries of content, offering subscribers thousands of choices for a fixed monthly fee.

 What sets SVOD services apart is their affordability compared to traditional cable packages, making them an attractive alternative for many households.

-By 2027, the SVoD market is estimated to have 1.6 billion users, highlighting the growing popularity of this model.
+By 2027, the SVOD market is estimated to have 1.6 billion users, highlighting the growing popularity of this model.

 Beyond entertainment, SVOD platforms also offer niche content, such as educational courses, fitness programs, or documentaries, allowing businesses and creators to monetize specialized content.
 This versatility makes SVOD a powerful tool for generating consistent revenue across various industries.